 Have you ever wondered about how Upper Peninsula Bible Camp is governed?
 UPBC is a registered 501(c)(3) not-for-profit corporation, which means it is required to have a board of trustees to manage the affairs of camp.
 UPBC also has a controlling document called the bylaws which serve to regulate how the camp is managed by the trustees.

 The UPBC trustees are a group of fifteen (15) men and women nominated and elected by the voting membership of UPBC.
 To learn more about how to become a voting member of UPBC, please click HERE.
-Trustees are elected at the annual meeting, which was most recently held on October 22th, 2016 at Forest Hills Bible Chapel in Ada, MI.
+Trustees are elected at the annual meeting, which was most recently held on October 21th, 2017 at Lake Pointe Bible Church in Plymouth, MI.

 One of the really cool things about UPBC is that there is limited paid staff, but there is an ocean of volunteers who serve tirelessly for the Kingdom!
 This means each trustee also has a job to do and is working hard for the Lord.
 With the ministry of camp growing rapidly, we believe the leadership of the camp needs to model this work ethic for all who are in the camp family.

 Do you know someone who is active in serving at UPBC and would qualify to be a trustee?
 If so, ask them if they would be willing to serve in that capacity.
 The by-laws of UPBC govern how trustees are elected, and there have been some recent adjustments.

 During the October 2016 Upper Peninsula Bible Camp annual meeting, it was announced that a new nominating and election process would be implemented for Camp trustees.
 The goal of this change is to fill trustee vacancies with qualified candidates who will help us best meet the specific needs of the trustee board.
 Specific needs could include professional, ministry-related, experience, geographical, generational, and more.